 In this type of attack, criminals exploit human weaknesses such as innocence, ignorance, and avidity.
 Attacks targeting an individual include copyright violation, sale of stolen or non-existent properties, financial frauds, harassment, etc. The latest technological advancements and developments of new innovative attacking tools allow cyber criminals to expand the group of potential victims.

 79% of security professionals think that the biggest threat to endpoint security is the negligence among the employees for security practices.
 We are all human, and we all make mistakes.
-However, there are a plethora of people who are scheming day and night to take advantage of a single silly mistake.
+However, many people are scheming day and night to take advantage of a single silly mistake.
 This mistake can cost you tremendous financial loss.

 2. Cybercrime against an organization

 Cyber-attacks against an organization are also referred to as cyber terrorism.
-Hackers rely on computers and the internet to perform cyber terrorism, where they steal confidential information or destroy valuable files, take total control of the network system or damage programs.
+Hackers rely on computers and the internet to perform cyber terrorism, steal confidential information or destroy valuable files, take total control of the network system, or damage programs.
 An example is a cyber-attack on financial institutions such as banks.

 4. Attacks using a single event